MinghaoNi/kubernetes-bigquery-python/pubsub/README.md

 To work through this example, you must have a Google Cloud Platform project with the required APIs enabled.
-In the [Cloud Developers Console](https://console.developers.google.com), create a new project or choose an existing project, then in the `APIs & auth > APIs` panel, enable the BigQuery, Google Compute Engine, PubSub, Google Cloud Storage, and Google Cloud Storage JSON APIs.
+In the [Cloud Developers Console](https://console.developers.google.com), create a new project or choose an existing project, then in the `APIs & Services > Library` panel, enable the BigQuery, Cloud Natural Language, Google Compute Engine, PubSub, Google Cloud Storage, and Google Cloud Storage JSON APIs.
 You will be prompted to enable billing if you have not previously done so.

 ### Set up the Google Cloud SDK, or use your project's Cloud Shell